 Wet hulled coffee, not to be confused with washed/wet process, can also be called semi-washed coffee.
 During this processing method, depulping machines remove the seeds from the cherries.
 However, rather than move to drying beds, the cherries get stored in plastic tanks.
 The mucilage also remains on the seeds, and much moisture is retained.
 At this point, the mucilage has created a thick husk that encapsulates the seeds.
 They then go through a process called hulling to remove it, along with parchment (the dry flakes covering a bean) that surrounds the seeds, and laid out to dry afterwards.

 This method is common in Indonesia, for its humid climate can make the drying conditions difficult.
 Wet hulled allows for more efficient and speedy processing, as the drying time is half of the other processes.
-The taste of a wet hulled coffee is also heavy bodied thanks to the dried mucilage, but it is also chocolatey, savory, and nutty—perfect for a blended roast.
+The taste of a wet hulled coffee, such as our Indonesia Sumatra, is also heavy bodied thanks to the dried mucilage, but it is also chocolatey, savory, and nutty—perfect for a blended roast.

 Honey Processed Coffees